 The same trip that yielded the table cloth also gave us the checkered-flag banners and actual flags.
 These too have lasted over a decade and are now an expected staple at all our parties.

-Games for a Daytona 500 party have to be race-oriented, but that leaves you so many choices!
+Daytona 500 party games have to be race-oriented, but that leaves you so many choices!
 Here are a few of our favorites:

 - Purchase a table cloth with a race track or roads on it.
 (You can find them here.)
 If you can’t find one, they’re very easy to make with a plain color tablecloth and a sharpie.
 Have every guest choose a race car to represent them; it’s even more fun if you can pair them with a race driver they like.
 Each guest chooses a race term, and each time it is said by a commentator, their car moves forward one car length.
 Whoever crosses the finish line first, or gets the closest, wins a prize.

 - Pin the steering wheel on the car!
 Yes, it’s exactly what it sounds like.
 Everyone gets a steering wheel and while blindfolded, attempts to affix it to a car on the wall.
 Whoever is closest to the correct placement wins.